 The Best “Easter Gift”

-Okay, this is a little awkward to admit, but it’s my favorite thing I’ve made on MBM so far.
+I have to say, it's a bit embarrassing to admit, but this is actually my favorite thing I've created on MBM so far.

-And I didn’t just leave it as-is.
-MBM had a few features that helped me polish things up even though I don’t have a music background:
+And I didn't just leave it as it was, I actually took the time to refine it.
+Luckily, MBM had some useful features that helped me improve things, even though I don't have a background in music.

 Conclusion